Get Paid to Write — Top 17 Sites Plus Proven Freelance Strategies

 Here are answers to some of the most frequently asked questions about getting paid to write.

 Plenty of people and publications will pay you to write articles, blog posts and more.
 If you’re freelancing, it all depends on how you find your client.
+Many companies hire writers as employees.
+Advertising agencies, online publications and marketing firms are among the most popular types of companies that directly hire writers.

-For example, if you’re using a freelance website like Upwork, the pay will come from Upwork — not directly from the client, since Upwork operates like a matchmaker.
+If you’re using a freelance website like Upwork, the pay will come from Upwork — not directly from the client, since Upwork operates like a matchmaker.

 If you’re submitting your article or creative writing directly to a publication, it will pay you usually by direct deposit, check, PayPal or some other established payment method.